Graylog2/puppet-graylog/README.md

 ##### `proxy`

-This setting is used to facilitate package installation with yum via proxy.
+This setting is used to facilitate package installation with proxy.

 ##### `release`